 All Age Groups

 Observing Young Children (2 hrs - K4.14 C1 & K4.15 C2 and STARS SQ.3.4.8): Observation provides a window into the child's thinking processes, interests, skills and abilities.
-Use anecdotal notes to record observations of young children and how to use this valuable information to inform program decisions and the assessment of children.
+Learn how to use anecdotal notes to record observations of young children and discuss how this valuable information can be used to inform program decisions and the assessment of children.
 Video clips used to practice observation skills.